Fuliru people: Language

 Kifuliru is a member of the Bantu branch of the Niger-Congo language family.
 The English linguist Malcolm Guthrie classified it in the D50 subgroup along with Shi, Havu, Vira, Tembo, and Nyindu, placing Kifuliru among the African Great Lakes Bantu languages.
 Achille Emile Meeussen and linguists at the Royal Museum for Central Africa in Tervuren categorized Kifuliru under J54, describing it as an "interlacustrine" language.
 The Fuliru are connected to the Vira in a Fuliru-Vira culture cluster.
 Both ethnic groups are interlacustrine, living between the African Great Lakes.
 Kifuliru is commonly spoken in the Uvira Territory, with over 275,000 speakers.
 It is mutually intelligible with several neighboring languages, including Nyindu and Vira, with which it shares 90% lexical similarity, and Shi, with which it has about 70% lexical similarity.

-One notable dialect of Kifuliru is Kivuluga, a fusion of Shi and Kifuliru, which is predominantly spoken in the Itara-Luvungi groupement.
-This dialect emerged due to the region's close linguistic proximity of Shi and Kifuliru speakers.
+One notable dialect of Kifuliru is Kivuluga, a fusion of Shi and Kifuliru predominantly spoken in the Itara–Luvungi groupement, which emerged from the close linguistic proximity between Shi and Kifuliru speakers in the region.